Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - any other service or pecuniary advantage provided by a person other than a near relative or personal friend who has no official dealings with the public servant.

-However, the definition of ‘gift’ does not include casual meals, casual lifts or other similar social hospitality.
+However, the definition of ‘gift’ does not specifically include casual meals, casual lifts or other similar social hospitality.

 What are the rules relating to facilitation payments?